magdel/agloraemulator/README.md

 ## Usage

+To start application correctly you need IntelliJ IDEA CE.
+Running build from gradle will not work because of limited support for GUI Designer by Jetbrains and they not gonna improve it (https://youtrack.jetbrains.com/issue/IDEA-223518).
-Start application and specify device id and COM port write data to.
+Run application in IDE and specify device id and COM port write data to.

 ![Sample running view](docs/images/img.png)

-### Releases

-For direct downloads, check out [Releases](../../releases).

 ## Contributing